 The Simple Styling Trick Dakota Johnson and J.Law Use to Make Their Outfits Look More Expensive

 While strolling around L.A., Johnson wore a white T-shirt with a black V-neck sweater, a midi-length coat, baggy jeans, and designer loafers.
 On the flip side, Jennifer Lawrence showcased a more relaxed vibe.
-Her outfit centered around a white crewneck T-shirt, a cozy blue zip-up sweatshirt, and black sweatpants.
-To top off her look, she added a boho-inspired necklace, baseball cap, and Puma Speedcat sneakers, embodying a sporty flair.
+Her outfit centred around a white crewneck T-shirt, a cosy blue zip-up sweatshirt, and black sweatpants.
+To top off her look, she added a boho-inspired necklace, baseball cap, and Puma Speedcat trainers, embodying a sporty flair.

 Despite their contrasting outfits, both actresses exemplified the incredible versatility of a white T-shirt.
 The simple yet essential wardrobe item can look chic and expensive, peaking through a chunky knit or independently with a lightweight jacket.
 Either way, it adds the perfect layer of warmth, which is necessary as the weather shifts.